-Chances are you already have a website, a Facebook page or even a Twitter account for your business but sadly, it might have died a quick death.
+Chances are you already have a website, and social media accounts for your business but sadly, it might have died a quick death.
 A decade ago, we probably could get away with the build it and forget it model but the world wide web of today is vibrant and active and it will continue to evolve as new technologies become available.

 Allow me to use an analogy to illustrate why this is important